Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 ## CST Visitor

-For the impatient, See a full runnable example: [Calculator Grammar with CSTVisitor interpreter](https://github.com/chevrotain/chevrotain/blob/master/examples/grammars/calculator/calculator_pure_grammar.js)
+For the impatient, see a full runnable example: [Calculator Grammar with CSTVisitor interpreter](https://github.com/chevrotain/chevrotain/blob/master/examples/grammars/calculator/calculator_pure_grammar.js).

 Chevrotain provides a CSTVisitor class which can make traversing the CST less error-prone.